clips/pattern/README.md

 Contribute
 ----------

-The source code is hosted on GitHub and contributions are welcomed.
-See the developer page in the documentation.
-There is also a donate button (PayPal) on the main documentation page.
+The source code is hosted on GitHub and contributions or donations are welcomed, see the [developer documentation](http://www.clips.ua.ac.be/pages/pattern#contribute).
 If you use Pattern in your work, please cite our reference paper.

 Bundled dependencies
 --------------------